Non-residents trading in the UK: Is there a charge under domestic legislation: Trading in the UK: Making a contract

 Place of contract and how contracts are made

-If the question of where a contract is made becomes contentious and a legal opinion is required, a submission should be made to Business International.
+If the question of where a contract is made becomes contentious and a legal opinion is required, a submission should be made to CSTD Business, Assets & International (BAI).

 In most cases you are likely to be within the scope of English contract law and that is the basis on which the following guidance is framed.
-Where it is asserted that some other system of contract law applies you should seek advice from Business International.
+Where it is asserted that some other system of contract law applies you should seek advice from BAI.

 Contract law is complex and it is not always easy to know where a contract is made.
 A contract consists of offer and acceptance.
 Contrary to what most people may assume, the offer is made by the buyer and the acceptance is made by the seller.